HomeMarketingWhat Are the Top Consulting Firms for Sales Compensation Benchmarking?

 Require a Diagnostic-First Methodology

-The firm should start with a diagnostic of current-pay review, role mapping, performance-gap analysis and data sources.
-Ask for a clear description of steps, sample deliverables and what data it will use to see how it reaches recommendations.
+The firm should start with a diagnostic of current-pay review, role mapping, performance-gap analysis, and data sources.
+Ask for a clear description of steps, sample deliverables, and what data it will use to see how it reaches recommendations.
 This lowers the risk of one-size-fits-all fixes and helps in judging whether the approach is rigorous.

-Insist on Tools, Implementation and Measurable Outcomes
+Insist on Tools, Implementation, and Measurable Outcomes

-Make sure the engagement includes modeling and tools, plus phased rollout support.
+Make sure the engagement includes modelling and tools, plus phased rollout support.
 Request measurable outcomes upfront and learn what the firm expects to change and how it will measure.
 Firms that only advise can leave a client with plans that collect dust.

 Validate Governance and Scope

-Confirm consulting firms understand the company’s type of governance, disclosure, tax and compliance needs.
-Get a clear scope, timeline, milestones and total cost, including subscription fees for benchmarking versus one-off studies.
+Confirm consulting firms understand the company’s type of governance, disclosure, tax, and compliance needs.
+Get a clear scope, timeline, milestones, and total cost, including subscription fees for benchmarking versus one-off studies.

 Choose a Partner That Keeps Your Business Going